jquery/jquery-wp-content/README.md

-# jQuery.com web-base-template
+# jQuery.com jquery-wp-content

 This is a set of plugins, themes, and configuration files for jQuery's website infrastructure, which is powered by WordPress.
 It is designed as a custom content directory.
-So think of `web-base-template` as your `wp-content` directory.
+So think of `jquery-wp-content` as your `wp-content` directory.

 ## Prerequisites